PROPERTY DIVISION

 Addressing The Complex Issues in Property Division

 At Standish Law Group, we help clients see the big picture when it comes to property division.
-As your legal counsel we will advise on property, business relations, investments, luxury items, assets, debts, liabilities, tax implications, and more.
+As your legal counsel we will advise you on real property, business relations, investments, luxury items, assets, debts, liabilities, tax implications, and more.

 In many cases, our clients face additional complexities during property division.
 We are equipped to resolve a wide range of complicated issues, including those involving:

-- Sophisticated financial portfolios: Including stock options, real estate investments, investment accounts, business income, retirement and bank accounts, and offshore financial accounts.
+• Sophisticated financial portfolios: Including stock options, real estate investments, investment accounts, business income, retirement and bank accounts, and offshore financial accounts.

-- Commingled property: We work with experts who can trace assets and determine what is actually separate property versus community property.
+• Commingled property: We work with experts who can trace assets and determine what is actually separate property versus community property.

-- Hidden assets: Our lawyers work with private investigators and forensic accountants who can uncover hidden assets.
+• Hidden assets: Our lawyers work with private investigators and forensic accountants who can uncover hidden assets.

-- Business valuations.
+• Business valuations.
 For business owners and their spouses, we work with accredited business valuation experts to determine the true value of the business.